readyforchaos/BaneNOR-Technical-Case-Study-From-reactive-to-proactive-maintenance-Reduce-railway-delays/README.md

 ```
 We got the signature for the electricity where we generated the function that reshaped the pattern to only include the start of the initialization of the switch for the locking phase and the end of the locking phase.
 We then looked at the reference for that particular switch where we defined a threshold.
 This reference threshold would be different compared to the observed signature for over stroke.

-We started the reference from 6íth of January and used the intermediate state of 20íth February, and ended the monitoring at the 3írd of June (which we know has over stroke, but where the switch hasnít failed yet).
+We started the reference from 6‚Äôth of January and used the intermediate state of 20‚Äôth February, and ended the monitoring at the 3‚Äôrd of June (which we know has over stroke, but where the switch hasn‚Äôt failed yet).

 The threshold for knowing if the switch is suffering from over stroke or not was 0.67.
 If there is over stroke, the RSS value would be bigger than 0.67.

 ![rss](images/rss.png)

 Based on the RSS values from January to June, it is easy to see that the switch has slowly been deteriorating.
-The over stroke RSS threshold of 30-50 is the point we know itís going bad.
+The over stroke RSS threshold of 30-50 is the point we know it‚Äôs going bad.

 ![overstrokerailway](images/overstrokerailway.png)